MicrosoftDocs/OfficeDocs-FastTrack-pr.it-IT/fasttrack/US-Gov-appendix-onboarding-and-migration.md

 ## <a name="core"></a>Componenti di base

-L'onboarding di base prevede il provisioning di servizi e l'integrazione di identità e tenant.
-Include inoltre la procedura per fornire una base per i servizi di onboarding quali Exchange Online, SharePoint Online e Skype for Business Online.
-L'utente e il responsabile FastTrack continuano ad avere riunioni periodiche per la pianificazione ottimale del processo al fine di valutare i progressi ottenuti rispetto agli obiettivi prefissati e determinare l'ulteriore supporto necessario.
+Core onboarding involves service provisioning and tenant and identity integration.
+It also includes steps for providing a foundation for onboarding services like Exchange Online, SharePoint Online, and Skype for Business Online.
+You and your FastTrack Manager continue to have success planning checkpoint meetings to evaluate progress against your goals and determine what further assistance you need.

 ![Passaggi onboarding di base durante la fase_1 di abilitazione](media/O365-Onboarding-Enable-Core.png)

 ![Passaggi onboarding principali durante la fase_2 di abilitazione](media/204bbb6c-f7fe-4401-aa69-dd828ed44963.png)

 > [!NOTE]
-> WAP è l'acronimo di Web Application Proxy.
-SSL è l'acronimo di Secure Sockets Layer.
-SDS è l'acronimo di School Data Sync.
-Per ulteriori informazioni su SDS, vedere [Introduzione a Microsoft School Data Sync](https://go.microsoft.com/fwlink/?linkid=871480).
+> WAP stands for Web Application Proxy.
+SSL stands for Secure Sockets Layer.
+SDS stands for School Data Sync.
+For more information on SDS, see [Welcome to Microsoft School Data Sync](https://go.microsoft.com/fwlink/?linkid=871480).

 L'onboarding per uno o più servizi può iniziare al termine dell'onboarding di base.

 ## <a name="exchange-online"></a>Exchange Online

-Per Exchange Online, l'utente viene guidato nell'utilizzo della posta elettronica per l'organizzazione.
-La procedura esatta dipende dall'ambiente di origine e dai piani di migrazione della posta elettronica.
-Può includere materiale sussidiario per:
+For Exchange Online, we guide you through the process to get your organization ready to use email.
+The exact steps, depending on your source environment and your email migration plans, can include providing guidance for:

 - Configurare le funzionalità di Exchange Online Protection (EOP) per tutti i domini abilitati alla posta elettronica convalidati in Office 365.
     > [!NOTE]
     > I record MX (Mail Exchange) devono puntare a Office 365.
-- Configurare la funzionalità Protezione avanzata dalle minacce per Exchange Online (ATP) se rientra nel servizio di sottoscrizione una volta che i record MX puntano a Office 365.
-Questa funzionalità è configurata come parte delle impostazioni antimalware di Exchange Online Protection.
+- Setting up the Exchange Online Advanced Threat Protection (ATP) feature if it's part of your subscription service once your MX records point to Office 365.
+This feature is configured as part of the Exchange Online Protection antimalware settings.
 - Configurazione delle porte del firewall.
 - Impostare DNS, incluso il servizio obbligatorio di Autodiscover, SPF (Sender Policy Framework) e i record MX, se necessario.
 - Configurare il flusso di posta elettronica tra l'ambiente di messaggistica di origine e Exchange Online (in base alle esigenze).